darwinia-network/docs/docs/evm/tutorial/chain/snapshot.md

 -- --sync warp
 ```

+!!!
+Tip
-> 💡 `WARN main sync: [Relaychain] Can't use warp sync mode with a partially synced database.
+    `WARN main sync: [Relaychain] Can't use warp sync mode with a partially synced database.
 Reverting to full sync mode.`
-> If you encounter this log message in your console output, it indicates that you cannot interrupt the sync process of the relay chain node until it reaches the latest finalized block.
+    If you encounter this log message in your console output, it indicates that you cannot interrupt the sync process of the relay chain node until it reaches the latest finalized block.
 If you attempt to do so, you will need to purge the already synced database and start the sync process again.

 ### Start Node